isaaclepes/Scientific-Sorting-System/README.md

-I am modifying Magic Sorting System to fit the specific needs of my own server.
+This is a Heavliy modified fork of Magic Sorting System to fit the specific needs of my own server.
 I have renamed this version to Scientific Sorting System, because it is going to get technical.

 How to build the drop areas
+Items used:<br>
+Barrier Block<br>
+Target Block<br>
+Coal Block<br>
+Furnace<br>
+Blast Furnace<br>
+Smoker<br>

-Place blocks in configuration shown
+Place blocks in configuration shown:<br>

 <img src="https://media.minecraftforum.net/attachments/320/134/637375291128899415.PNG">
 <br />